Lexxeous/technical_references/JS/Angular Management.md

 ng generate component [path]/<component_name>
 ```

-### Angular Services:
+### Services:

 **Angular** services are typically used to serve one function (each) for your application, such as data fetching, input validation, logging data, etc...
 Services are distinguishable from components as they increase modularity and reusability of your code.
 By separating a component's view-related functionality from other kinds of processing, you can make your component classes lean and efficient.
 Components can also delegate certain tasks to these services.

+Services act similarly to "helpers" in Ruby on Rails.

+### Observables:

+Observables are simply a sequence of items that arrive asyncronously over time.

 ### Angular CLI (Command Line Interface):